 In “Express Your Personality,” I show you the gardens of folks I’ve met writing articles for Buffalo-NiagaraGardening.com and show how their gardens reflect their lifestyles and personalities.
 I’ll share their gardening tips along the way.
 The presentation aims to motivate you to be creative in your garden and share your personality.

 In “45 Gardening Tips in 45 minutes,” I share some of the best tips I’ve come across while interviewing home gardeners and gardening experts.
+This is also a PowerPoint presentation.
 Of course, this presentation can be adjusted to fit various time frames.

 Please contact Connie Oswald Stofko at (716) 833-5187 or email@example.com.